MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 The number of streaming dataflows allowed per tenant depends on the license being used:

 * For regular capacities, use the following formula to calculate the maximum number of streaming dataflows allowed in a capacity:

   *Maximum number of streaming dataflows per capacity = vCores in the capacity x 5*

   For example, P1 has 8 vCores: 8 * 5 = 40 streaming dataflows.

 * For Premium Per User, one streaming dataflow is allowed per user.
-If another user wants to consume a streaming dataflow in a PPU workspace, they'll need a PPU license too.
+If another user wants to consume a streaming dataflow in a PPU workspace, they need a PPU license too.

 ### Dataflow authoring

 When you're authoring streaming dataflows, be mindful of the following considerations:

-* Streaming dataflows can be modified only by their owners, and only if they're not running.
+* The owner of a streaming dataflows can only make modifications, and they can only make modifications if the dataflow isn't running.
-* Streaming dataflows are not available in **My Workspace**.
+* Streaming dataflows aren't available in **My Workspace**.

-### Connecting from Power BI Desktop
+### Connect from Power BI Desktop

 You can access cold storage only by using the **Power Platform dataflows (Beta)** connector available starting in the July 2021 Power BI Desktop update.
 The existing Power BI dataflow connector allows only connections to streaming data (hot) storage.
 The connector's data preview doesn't work.